 Mpox is a rare contagious rash illness caused by the mpox virus.
 Most people have mild illness and recover without treatment.
 However, symptoms can be severe in some cases.

 Anyone can get mpox, but the risk to the general public is low.
-People who have sex with multiple or anonymous partners are currently at highest risk for being infected with mpox.
+People who have sex with multiple or anonymous partners are at highest risk for being infected with mpox.

 Mpox is spread is by close contact with an infected person (including intimate or sexual contact, hugging, kissing, massage) or an infected object (such as clothing, towels, bedding, etc).
-Though transmission may occur during prolonged face-to-face contact, mpox does not spread by talking casually with an infected person or walking by an infected person.
+Though transmission may occur during prolonged face-to-face contact, mpox does not spread by talking casually with or walking by an infected person.

 Symptoms typically begin 5-21 days after exposure.
 Flu-like symptoms may precede the rash by a few days, or the rash may be the only symptom.
 The rash can look like pimples or blisters and occur anywhere on the body, including the genitals and mouth area.
 There may only be one lesion or there may be many.